matthimrod/GGTV/README.md

                         Specifies the directory to stream.
 Default is the current directory.
   -r RECEIVER, --receiver RECEIVER
-                        Specifies the Chromecast receiver. (required)
+                        Specifies the Chromecast receiver. (required) --forever             Continuously loop, re-searching for the Chromecast if it disappears.
 ```